nate-j5/inscribe_take_home/README.md

 ```

 ## Implementation Details
-- Fetches Rick and Morty characters from the API (with pagination support)
+- Fetch characters from the API (with pagination support)
-- Outputs data to a clean, structured CSV
+- Output data to a clean, structured CSV
-- Implements error handling and logging
+- Implement error handling and logging
 - Includes unit tests for data processing and CSV generation